alexevanczuk/packs/README.md

 As `packs` is still a work-in-progress, it's possible it will not produce the same results as the ruby implementation (see below).
 If not, please file an issue!

 To verify:
+1. Follow directions below to get the `packs` binary
-1. Run `rm -rf tmp/cache/packwerk` to delete the existing cache.
+2. Run `rm -rf tmp/cache/packwerk` to delete the existing cache.
-2. Run `packs generate_cache` (see directions below to get binary)
-3. Run `bin/packwerk update` to see how violations change using `packs`.

-Separately, you can run:
-`packs check` and compare the output to `bin/packwerk check`
+3a.
+Option 1: Run `packs check` (there should be no violations) 3b.
+Option 2: Run `packs update` (there should be no diff)

 # Downloading the Binary
 Deployment ergonomics are still a WIP.